racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/HowTo/BuildingSandbox.md

-﻿@todo this content is not up to date, ask Egypte to fix it (look for @todo in page)
+@todo this content is not up to date, ask Egypte to fix it (look for @todo in page)

 ## HOWTO Build the sandboxes